Swicy Sesame Jackfruit Bao

 Using tongs open each steamed bao gently.
 Fill each with a generous scoop of the saucy gochujang jackfruit several slices of pickled carrots and cucumbers plus scallions and cilantro leaves.
 Sprinkle with a few extra toasted sesame seeds.
 Serve hot right away for best texture and flavor.

 A wooden cutting board with a sandwich and a bowl of sauce.
-Save This
+Save It

 A wooden cutting board with a sandwich and a bowl of sauce. | zetluna.com